Level of qualification

 Average study time

-Module two is assessed through a combination of short answer and essay style questions
+Module 1 is assessed by a 90 minutes multiple choice examination and module 2 is assessed through a three hour written examination of a combination of short answer and essay style questions.

-If you would like help from your employer to fund your studies, see our list of employer benefits that can be included in your business case.
+If you are seeking support from your employer to fund your studies, see our list of employer benefits that can be included in your business case.